 Raw Chocolate Raspberry Torte (Gluten Free) by Tessa the Domestic Diva – two of the V-Day’s favorite flavors are combined in this yummy raw dessert.

 Dark Chocolate Mint Avocado Pudding by Delightful Adventures – a refreshingly minty chocolate pudding that’s actually healthy thanks to its base of avocado.

-Healthy 3-Ingredient Chocolates by Vegan Runner Eats – dried prunes are stuffed with walnuts and dipped in dark chocolate for an unexpectedly delicious, decadent flavor.
+Healthy 3-Ingredient Vegan Chocolate Treats by Vegan Runner Eats – dried prunes are stuffed with walnuts and dipped in dark chocolate for an unexpectedly delicious, decadent flavor.

 Chocolate Avocado Truffles with a Kick by Whole New Mom – avocado makes another appearance in these healthy chocolate truffles with a spicy kick from cayenne or chipotle pepper.

 Deluxe Valentine’s Sweet Treat Platter by Vegan Yack Attack – this impressive sweet spread includes vegan raspberry-merlot creme fraiche, maple cashew truffles, chocolate-covered strawberries, sliced fresh fruit and toasted crostini.

 Vegan Cherry Pie (Gluten Free) by Allergy Free Alaska – the delicious and comforting classic gets a gluten-free vegan makeover.
 Cute bonus: heart-shaped top crust!

 3-ingredient Vegan Pastelitos de Guayaba by Fried Dandelions – lovely flaky pastry pockets are filled with guava jelly in this traditional Latin American sweet treat.